ohsai/SNUCSE_OS/README.md

     - Taylor expansion for transcendental function approximation, since only polynomial expression was allowed.

-    - %%taylor expansion formula for sin cos arccos and formula for deg <-> rad
+    - Taylor expansion formula for sin cos formula for 180 degree to radian transition.

+    - arccos() is approximated to the Lagrange polynomial interpolating (0, 1), (pi/3, 1/2), (pi/2, 0), (2pi/3, -1/2), (pi, -1).

   - Define cmp_inode_global which Compute distance between inode gps_location and GLOBAL_GPS with gps_float methods and Compare with accuracy to determine nearbyness

     - Mathematical Assumption : By [Spherical Law of Cosines](https://en.wikipedia.org/wiki/Spherical_law_of_cosines), we can assume the distance between two point on the sphere.
     - Implementation : If we assume point C of spherical triangle on the unit sphere as the pole, then *cos c = cos a cos b + sin a sin b cos C*.
 Because C is the pole, *a = pi/2 - lat1*, *b = pi/2 - lat2*, and c is the central angle between A and B. Also, we can approximate that *C = lng1 - lng2*.
-The we can rearrange the formular to *cos c = sin(lat1) sin(lat2) + cos(lat1) cos(lat2) cos(lng1-lng2)*.
+Then we can rearrange the formular to *cos c = sin(lat1) sin(lat2) + cos(lat1) cos(lat2) cos(lng1-lng2)*.
 We can derive c after doing arccos on the result, then we can derive the actual distance by multiplying the Eath radius.

   - fetch location info from inode and feed it to cmp_inode_global